Wednesday, June 22, 2011

 Not buyin' that, are ya?

-Anyway, the Yankees and Reds will play a day-night doubleheader today, 12:30 and 7:00.
-Not to be confused with a phenomenon that, while not exactly common, did happen a few times per team per year when I was a kid, the "twi-night doubleheader," the first starting at 5:00 and the second about 45 minutes after the first ended.
+Anyway, the Yankees and Reds will play a day-night doubleheader today at Great American Ball Park in Cincinnati, 12:30 and 7:00.
+Not to be confused with a phenomenon that, while not exactly common, did happen a few times per team per year when I was a kid, the "twi-night doubleheader," the 1st starting at 5:00 and the 2nd about 45 minutes after the 1st ended.
 A regular doubleheader would be noted on the team's schedule by 2 circles, a twi-nighter by 2 moons.

-The starting pitchers for the first game will be Freddy Garcia for the Yankees, the unfortunately named Mike Leake for the Reds.
+The starting pitchers for the 1st game will be Freddy Garcia for the Yankees, the unfortunately named Mike Leake for the Reds.
 (Not to be confused with Kelly Leak, the character played by Jackie Earle Haley in The Bad News Bears.)
-The second game will have recent signing Brian Gordon against Johnny Cueto.
+The 2nd game will have recent signing Brian Gordon against Johnny Cueto.

-The Reds won the NL Central last season, their first appearance in the postseason since 1999, their first real such appearance (1999 was a Wild Card play-in game against the Mets, which they lost) since 1995, and are looking for their first Pennant and World Championship since 1990.
+The Reds won the NL Central last season, their 1st appearance in the postseason since 1999, their 1st official such appearance (1999 was a Wild Card play-in game against the Mets, which they lost) since 1995, and are looking for their 1st Pennant and World Championship since 1990.
 I haven't seen too many references to this, but this could be a World Series preview.

 The Red Sox lost last night, to the San Diego Padres, so now the Yanks are just one game behind The Scum in the AL East -- and even in the AILC, the All-Important Loss Column.